 As a school we collected items such as shampoo, deodorant and other hygiene products as well as clothes and sleeping bags to give to Shelter.

 We believe we really can make a difference: 'If it's to be it's up to me.'

 In July, Year five got to go sailing for a whole week which was an absolutely amazing experience because some of us hadn’t even been on a boat our entire lives.
 Incredibly they now can helm a boat on their own.
 We all really enjoyed it!

-We took part in our 1st Art Attack, where we learnt about real artists and recreate out own class copy, then our own individual representations using the artist's style.
+The whole school took part in Art Attack, where we learnt about real artists and recreate out own class copy, then our own individual representations using the artist's style.

 Real-life working graffiti artists came into school to create a whole school mural.
 Every child in the school took part!

 We learnt lots of tools that we can use to help us when we feel a range of emotions...

 Class Challenges - Every class selected some challenges that would need resilience and determination to get better at by the end of the week.
 We were competing against ourselves, not others, striving to be the best we can be

 For the last three years, our pupils have taken part in Nature Days, where they 'get back to nature', no matter what the weather or the season.
 We learn solely through nature during these special days!